Chart Color Schemes

 Bonnyrigg lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, the estimated population of Bonnyrigg as of November 2025 is around 9,922 people.
-This reflects an increase of 137 people since the 2021 Census, which reported a population of 9,785 people in the suburb.
-The change is inferred from the resident population estimate of 9,890 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 54 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,263 persons per square kilometer, placing Bonnyrigg in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Bonnyrigg has demonstrated resilient growth patterns with a compound annual growth rate of 0.6%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Bonnyrigg statistical area (Lv2) is around 10,019 people.
+This figure reflects a growth of 234 individuals since the 2021 Census, which reported a population of 9,785 people.
+The increase was inferred from AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, indicating a resident population of 9,890 at that time.
+This growth results in a density ratio of approximately 3,295 persons per square kilometer for Bonnyrigg (SA2), placing it among the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2014 to 2024, Bonnyrigg demonstrated resilient growth patterns with a compound annual growth rate of 0.6%, outpacing its SA3 area.
+Overseas migration contributed approximately 71% of overall population gains during recent periods in Bonnyrigg (SA2).

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth of statistical areas across the nation is projected for Bonnyrigg, with the suburb expected to increase by 2,041 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 20.4% over the 17 years.
+AreaSearch's projections for the Bonnyrigg statistical area (Lv2) are based on ABS/Geoscience Australia projections released in 2024, with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022, with a base year of 2021, are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the Bonnyrigg statistical area (Lv2) is projected to increase its population by approximately 2,039 persons, reflecting a total increase of 19.2% over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population